rjray/advent-2024-clojure/src/advent_of_code/README.md

 results.
 Finished in 8:08, much of which was wrestling with escaping characters in a Clojure regular expression literal.

-Part 2 introduced to "control" instructions that would toggle a Boolean state which in turn controlled whether a given `mul` should be evaluated or skipped.
+Part 2 introduced two "control" instructions that would toggle a Boolean state which in turn controlled whether a given `mul` should be evaluated or skipped.
 This should have taken less than 5 additional minutes, using `case`.
 But the `case` block kept evaluating the "default" arm even after matching one of the